 - Any special requirements (serialized inventory, data destruction requirements)

-- Written estimate or invoice, if required for prior approval
+- Written estimate COI or tracking information if required for prior approval

 - Pickup address, hours of operation, and point of contact for pickup